 Types of Non-Traditional Therapy Explained

 Non-traditional therapy can include yoga, meditation, music therapy, art therapy, adventure therapy, and more.
 Non-traditional therapy also referred to as complementary or alternative medicine, is not intended to replace traditional treatment.
-Researchers have found that the blending of traditional and non-traditional therapies techniques can improve the chances of recovery from addiction.
+Researchers have found that the blending of traditional and non-traditional therapy techniques can improve the chances of recovery from addiction.

 Meditation, which can also be referred to as mindfulness meditation, is a practice that focuses on training the mind to be present in the current moment.
 The focus of meditation is often on being attentive to the current moment without judging it.
 Meditation is beneficial for those with addiction, depression, PTSD, and anxiety.
 Researchers have found that meditation coupled with other therapies, can be a vital part of a relapse prevention toolkit.